MrRelic/FlowForward-STP-Dashboard/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions, please open an issue in the GitHub repository or contact the development team.

 ---

 **Built with ❤️ for transparent and accountable water treatment management**